Worm Gearing

 Hint: If you know the numbers of worm and wormgear teeth and need to calculate the transmission ratio, press the push-button on the right from the entering field and make the calculation in the Additions Section.

-4.10 Pressure angle
+4.10 Axis pressure angle

 Axial pressure angle is entered for the ZA type worm, while normal pressure angle is entered for other types (ZN,ZI,ZK,ZH).
 Pressure angle is selected from 15º to 30º.

 The value of 20º is commonly used.
 Pressure angle can be selected in dependence on the requirements for the equipment being designed.
 Greater pressure angle results in higher safety against fatigue break (SF) and lower danger of gear tooth undercut.
 On the other hand, greater pressure angle reduces the number of engaged teeth, increases bearing load and the worm deflection load (greater worm deflection).
-Pressure angle can also be selected in dependence on pitch angle [4.13], the greater being the pressure angle, the greater pitch angle is chosen.
+Pressure angle can also be selected in dependence on lead angle [4.13], the greater being the pressure angle, the greater lead angle is chosen.

 Pressure angle [º] Min. z2/NG